ConstructionPlacements

 What does a construction worker do?

-Construction workers are responsible for various tasks on construction sites, from excavating and grading to erecting scaffolding and operating heavy construction equipment.
-They typically work full-time, and their work is often physically demanding.
+Construction laborers are responsible for various tasks on construction sites, from excavating and grading to erecting scaffolding and operating heavy construction equipment.
+They typically work full time, and their work is often physically demanding.
 Construction workers must be able to follow instructions and safely perform their duties.
-Some common responsibilities of construction workers include:
+Some everyday responsibilities of construction workers include:

 What are the duties and responsibilities of a Construction Worker?